 So let’s all grow up.
 Let’s all get to work.
 Let’s do something that actually helps all of us.

 We don’t have to be a state that can’t even provide basic infrastructure like maintained roads.
 Our priority problem means we pour not only money, but legislative time, into things that don’t benefit regular West Virginians.
-And we allow Resource Barons to slowly bleed us dry bit by bit while they distract us trying to get us to blame each other.
+And we allow Resource Barons to slowly bleed us dry bit by bit by socializing their costs on us while they distract us trying to get us to blame each other.

 We can all expect that bleeding us dry is what deadbeat Coal Baron and Governor-elect Jim Justice will be doing.
 Statewide, he won with a majority of people voting against him, and in this district he lost soundly.
 Even statewide, many of those who voted for him just thought the other guy was worse.
 It would be interesting to see if his favorability ratings reflect that.